ON THE SAME SIDE OF THE NET

 And without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory.
 (I Timothy 3:16)

 It is the desire of Christ that you and I become part of this manifestation.
-Such is the true goal of our redemption.
+This is the true goal of our redemption.

 My dear children, for whom I am again in the pains of childbirth until Christ is formed in you, (Galatians 4:19)